mota494/42_Born2BeRoot/README.md

 ### How to create a group

 `sudo groupadd group_name`: Create a group with the group name given

-`getent group`: To check the groups

-___

-### How to edit hostname

-`sudo vim /etc/hostname`: opens the file with the hostname, you can edit this to change the hostname

-`sudo vim /etc/hosts`: opens the file that maps the IP addresses to the hosts, you can edit this to match the name on the `/etc/hostname`
 ___

 ### How to create a user and add it to a group